Nintex Appoints Jon "Jet" Theuerkauf as its new Chief Customer Officer

 Company appoints industry exec to lead customer advocacy programs and professional services

-BELLEVUE, Wash., Sept.
-2, 2022 /PRNewswire/ -- Nintex, the global standard for process intelligence and automation, today announced the appointment of Jet Theuerkauf as Chief Customer Officer (CCO).
+AUCKLAND, New Zealand, Sept.
+5, 2022 /PRNewswire/ -- Nintex, the global standard for process intelligence and automation, today announced the appointment of Jet Theuerkauf as Chief Customer Officer (CCO).

 Jet joins Nintex having spent three years at Blue Prism in a variety of customer leadership and advocacy roles.
 He has more than 25 years of experience leading and advising on global transformation initiatives and has spent many years working in the process automation industry advising customers.

 "I'm excited to join Nintex at such a pivotal time.
-Customers are excited about the opportunity process automation offers them to help transform their organization and create a sustainable process culture," said Jet Theuerkauf.
-"As the process experts Nintex are best placed to help customers take advantage of these opportunities and I'm excited to help lead them through this important transformation."
+Customers are excited about the opportunity process automation offers them to help transform their organisation and create a sustainable process culture," said Jet Theuerkauf, "As the process experts Nintex are best placed to help customers take advantage of these opportunities and I'm excited to help lead them through this important transformation."

-To learn how more organizations across every industry are going digital faster and transforming the way people work with the Nintex Process Platform, visit https://www.nintex.com/why-nintex/case-studies/.
+To learn how more organisations across every industry are going digital faster and transforming the way people work with the Nintex Process Platform, visit https://www.nintex.com/why-nintex/case-studies/.

 Media Contact